-- 58. A dissertation, as a coherent monograph (except for the case indicated in Paragraph 59), consists of a text of the dissertation (written in the Lithuanian language or in the English language) and an abstract (in the Lithuanian language or in the English language, i.e., in the language different than the dissertation language).
-The dissertation includes a list of scientific papers and scientific conferences which presented the dissertation's research results, along with a description of the personal life, research and creative activities of the person submitting the dissertation for defence (hereinafter doctoral candidate) that is, curriculum vitae.
-Copies or references of the doctoral candidate's scientific publications on the dissertation topic, or references thereof, are attached separately (i.e., they are not included in the dissertation).
+61. A dissertation, as a coherent monograph (except for the case indicated in Paragraph 62), consists of a text of the dissertation (written in the Lithuanian language or in the English language) and an abstract (in the Lithuanian language or in the English language, i.e., in the language different than the dissertation language).
+The dissertation includes a list of the scientific papers and scientific conferences which presented the dissertation's research results, and a description of the life, research and creative activities of the individual who has submitted the dissertation for defence (hereinafter - doctoral candidate) - that is, curriculum vitae.
+Copies of or references to the doctoral candidate's scientific publications on the dissertation).
 A scientific monograph prepared by the doctoral candidate without cooperation with any co-authors can also be submitted for defence as a dissertation.
 The abstract of a monograph shall also be submitted.
-In this case, other scientific publications are submitted if they are necessary for the elaboration on the dissertation topic. - 59.
-A dissertation based on a set of scientific papers can also be submitted for defence as a dissertation.
-In this case, a dissertation has to include a review of the published scientific papers in the volume of at least 1 quire, an abstract of approximately 0.5 quires in the Lithuanian language or a foreign language (in the Lithuanian language or in the English language, i.e., in a language which is not the review language) along with copies of the doctoral candidate's scientific papers on the dissertation topic which are the basis for the dissertation being defended, while also indicating the specific contribution of the author.
-The main parts of the dissertation are set out in the dissertation preparation requirements approved by the University.
-The key research results have to be published by the doctoral candidate at least in four scientific papers (specifically, the doctoral candidate is the sole author or the lead co-author at least in two of them), published or accepted for publishing (with a digital object identifier (hereinafter - DOI) or another justification for acceptance for publication) in international scientific journals in the Q1 or Q2 quartiles at the time of the publishing of the paper:
+In this case, other scientific publications are submitted if they are necessary for the elaboration on the dissertation topic.

+62. A dissertation based on a set of scientific papers can also be submitted for defence as a dissertation.
+In this case, a dissertation has to include a review of the published scientific papers in the volume of at least 1 quire, an abstract of approximately 0.5 quires in the Lithuanian language or in a foreign language (in the Lithuanian language or in the English language, i.e., in a language which is not the review language), along with copies of the doctoral candidate's scientific papers on the dissertation topic which are the basis for the dissertation being defended, while also indicating the specific contribution of the author.
+The main parts of the dissertation are set out in the dissertation preparation requirements approved by the Institutions.
+The key research results are required to be published by the doctoral candidate at least in four scientific papers (where, specifically, the doctoral candidate is the sole author or the lead co-author at least in two of them), published or accepted for publishing (with a digital object identifier (hereinafter - DOI) or another justification for acceptance for publishing of the paper:

-- 59.1.
-For doctoral students in the areas of humanities and social sciences: in international scientific publications with the impact factor in the Clarivate Analytics Web of Science (CA WoS) and/or Elsevier Scopus (Scopus) databases; - 59.2.
-For doctoral students in the areas of natural sciences and technologies: in international scientific publications with an impact factor in the Clarivate Analytics Web of Science (CA WoS) database.
+62.1.
+For doctoral students in the areas of humanities and social sciences: in international scientific publications with the impact factor in the Clarivate Analytics Web of Science (CA WoS) and/or Elsevier Scopus (Scopus) databases;

+62.2.
+For doctoral students in the areas of natural sciences and technologies: in international scientific publications with the impact factor in the Clarivate Analytics Web of Science (CA WoS) database.